Need to talk? Call 1800 882 436.

 How can I look after my skin during pregnancy?

-Remember that your skin may be more sensitive and react to the chemicals in some products.
+As your skin changes while you are pregnant, you may look for new skin care products.
+Your skin may be more sensitive and react to the chemicals in some products.

 Are there products I shouldn't use on my skin during pregnancy?

-Don’t use a product if you can’t check the ingredients.
-Keep this in mind especially if you buy products online or without a brand name.
+Do not use a product if you cannot check the ingredients.
+Keep this in mind, especially if you buy products online.

 Other products to avoid include: